s341507/data2410-portfolio2/docs/rapport.md

 After the docker containers were up and running, we decided to set up host profiles for active and passive checks between the zabbix agent and server in the docker stack, as shown in Figure 3.
 This was to ensure that everything was connected properly.
 The Zabbix frontend is hosted on VM1 port 80 as per the assignment description.
 At this point in the assignment we typed the address of VM1 without supplying port as it was mapped to port 80 into a web browser to access the web frontend.

-We decided to split the Figure 3 image into two parts to improve the readability, same with Figure 11.
-These two figures displays that our docker stack is functioning correctly with fully set up hosts for both active and passive checks

 ![.](assets/all-green-vm1-splitt1.png) \

 <!-- figure 3 -->
 ![Showing that the zabbix-agent and zabbix-server is working](assets/all-green-vm1-splitt2.png)

+We decided to split the Figure 3 image into two parts to improve the readability.
+The figure shows that our docker stack is functioning correctly with fully set up hosts for both active and passive checks

 Figure 4 shows a screenshot of the docker compose log.
-It shows that all the checks except one is working between the agent and server.
+It shows that all the checks are working between the agent and server, except one.
 We assumed that this one check from the template probably wasn't suited for being run in a docker environment, because some things can be different in a docker environment.
 The error, however, did not reoccur so we attributed it to a minor fault in the startup process.

 <!-- figure 4 -->
 ![Logs from docker compose after setting up hosts on frontend](assets/host-error-sorted-tho-sorted-itself.png)

-We believe that this section now fully explains how we installed docker and set up the four containers in a networked manner via our docker compose file, and displays competency with both conventional VMs and using the docker software.

 \newpage